-Add water and beef base to the soup pot and bring to a boil.
-Add shredded cabbage and sliced celery, return to the boil, reduce heat and simmer 30 minutes.
+Add the water and beef base to the soup pot and bring to a boil.
+Add the shredded cabbage and sliced celery and return to a boil.
+Reduce the heat and simmer 30 minutes.

-Put oil into a large skillet and heat.
+Add the oil to a large skillet and heat.
 Add the onion and carrots and sauté until translucent.
 Add the sausage, chicken, ham, pickles, and tomato paste.
-Bring to a boil, reduce heat and simmer 2 minutes.
+Bring to a boil, reduce the heat, and simmer for 2 minutes.
 Transfer to the soup pot.

-Add capers, olives, stewed tomatoes, and bring barely to a boil.
+Add the stewed tomatoes, sliced olives, and capers and bring barely to a boil.
 Add the wine and simmer gently for 20 minutes.

 Remove the sachet and discard.
 Adjust seasonings with salt and pepper if necessary.

 Ladle the soup into hot bowls and garnish with sour cream and dill or pass the garnishes at the table for diners to serve themselves.
 Serve hot.